tomxsteven/bus_card/README.md

 # Business Business Business
-This project originated from the Scrimba Introduction to HTML and CSS course, specifically the Business Card Assignment.
-Amongst the project details, students were goaded into exploring and incorporating additional CSS enhancements beyond the concepts covered in the lessons.
+This project originated from the Scrimba [Learn HTML and CSS](https://v2.scrimba.com/learn-html-and-css-c0p) course, specifically the [Build a Digital Business Card](https://v2.scrimba.com/learn-html-and-css-c0p/~01u) section.
+Beyond the concepts covered in these lessons, students are encouraged to explore and incorporate additional CSS enhancements to their designs.

-Mind you, dear reader, I barely understood flex box before taking on this endeavor.
+Mind you, dear reader, I barely understood flex box before taking on this challenge.

-Here is the result of this creative instigation.
+And many hours later, here is the result of this creative instigation.